sensible-hq/sensible-docs/readme-sync/v0/integrations/sdk-typescript.md

 ### Extraction schema

-For the schema for the results of an extraction request,  see <https://docs.sensible.so/reference/extract-data-from-a-document> and expand the 200 responses in the middle pane and the right pane to see the model and an example, respectively.
+For the schema for the results of an extraction request,  see [Extract data from a document](https://docs.sensible.so/reference/extract-data-from-a-document) and expand the 200 responses in the middle pane and the right pane to see the model and an example, respectively.

 ## Wait For method